 The invitations shall be sent to all full members by e-mail at least ten (10) days before the scheduled date of the meeting along with the agenda.
 The General Assembly Meeting may only discuss the items on the agenda unless a proposal, signed by at least one tenth of the members, is presented before the meeting.

 The minutes of each meeting are to be sent to all members within three (3) months of the latter.
 The minutes shall be filed in the register held at the registered office and may be viewed by third parties following prior authorisation by the Board.

 The General Assembly has absolute authority and holds all powers afforded by the Law and these Statutes.

 - Approve the budget and accounts;

-- Approve the choice of charities to receive donations;
+- Rank the charities in order of priority to receive donations;

 - Amend the Statutes;

 - Amend the aims for which the Association was established;

 The General Assembly (at the annual General Assembly Meeting) can only validly decide on a change of the Statutes if at least two thirds of the full members are present or represented, and if approved by a two-third majority of the votes.
 The same procedure shall be applied to elect and dismiss Board members and to approve the budget and accounts of the Association.
 If the change affects the aims of the Association, then the four-fifths of the votes are required to implement the new aim(s), and the quorum is the same for the liquidation of the Association.